gladden4work/Med-scan/plan.md

 - **SQL Migration Consolidation**: When working with multiple SQL migration files that build upon each other, it's valuable to periodically consolidate them into a single comprehensive setup file.
 This approach simplifies onboarding for new developers, reduces the chance of migration errors, and provides a clear snapshot of the current database schema.
 By organizing the consolidated file into logical sections (tables, indexes, RLS policies, functions, etc.), it becomes both a setup script and documentation of the database structure.
 - **AI Context Enhancement**: When designing prompts for AI models, providing rich context about the specific domain (like medication details) significantly improves the quality and relevance of responses.
 Structuring prompts with clear instructions and comprehensive background information helps the AI generate more accurate and helpful answers.
 - **Form Submission UX**: For interactive features like follow-up questions, it's important to provide immediate visual feedback (loading indicators, disabled inputs) during processing to improve user experience.
 This prevents multiple submissions and reduces user confusion about whether their action was registered.
+- **Subscription Management**: When implementing tiered plans, it's important to design for graceful downgrade handling.
+Users who downgrade should retain their higher-tier entitlements until the current subscription period ends, avoiding disruption to their experience.

 ## Pending Development Tasks